bjnord/coding_practice/README.md

 The `advent-2020` directory holds my Rust solutions to the [2020 Advent of Code](https://adventofcode.com/2020/) challenge.

+The `advent-2021` directory holds my Elixir solutions to the [2021 Advent of Code](https://adventofcode.com/2021/) challenge.

 The `synacor` directory holds my Ruby solution to the [Synacor Challenge](https://challenge.synacor.com/).

 ## Exercises